otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ### B. Using DevTools to determine the current value of 'clue'

-Type the command `clue` to retrieve the actual one:
+Type the command `clue` to retrieve the actual value:

 ```javascript
 clue